Dan Walker (politician): Post-governorship

-In the 1980s, Walker entered the private sector by forming Butler-Walker, Inc, a chain of self-named quick oil change franchises later bought by Jiffy Lube, and acquiring two savings and loan associations, one of which was First American Savings and Loan Association of Oak Brook which would later be declared insolvent.
+In the 1980s, Walker reentered the private sector by forming Butler-Walker, Inc, a chain of self-named quick oil change franchises later bought by Jiffy Lube, and acquiring two savings and loan associations, one of which was First American Savings and Loan Association of Oak Brook which would later be declared insolvent.
 In 1987, Walker was charged with Federal bank fraud based on two loans.
 A private contractor borrowed $279,000 from First American to build schools.

 Walker later personally borrowed $45,000 from that individual on a "handshake" basis.
-Those two loans ("borrowing from a borrower" while serving as a director) constituted bank fraud.
-Walker agreed to a plea bargain with Federal prosecutors; he pleaded guilty to bank fraud in the loan, perjury (based on dealings by the Association with his son), and filing false financial statements.
+Those two loans, "borrowing from a borrower" while serving as a director, constituted bank fraud.
+Walker agreed to a plea bargain with Federal prosecutors.
+He pleaded guilty to bank fraud in the loan, perjury (based on dealings by the Association with his son), and filing false financial statements.

 He was sentenced to four years imprisonment for bank fraud, three years for perjury, and probation for false financial statements; the sentences to be served consecutively.
 At his sentencing, U.S. District Judge Ann Williams stated, "It's clear to this court that a pattern was established and that you, Mr. Walker, thought this bank was your own personal piggy bank to bail you out whenever you got into trouble."